Skip navigation and go to main content

 Works by Black artists from Baltimore & Rotterdam

-Following the 2024 exhibiton and exchange at Creative Alliance, there is an reciprocal artists’ exhibition and exchange in Spring 2025 at TENT in Rotterdam, when the participating Baltimore artists travel to Rotterdam.
-The exhibition opens March 29, 2025.
-Baltimore-Rotterdam Sister City Committee collaborates with Creative Alliance and TENT Rotterdam to plan and fundraise for this impactful traveling exhibition and the artists’ cultural exchange.
+Following the preceding 2024 exhibition and exchange at Creative Alliance, there is an reciprocal artists’ exhibition and exchange in Spring 2025 at TENT in Rotterdam, when the participating Baltimore artists travel to Rotterdam.
+The exhibition opens March 29, 2025 and is on view until June 8.
+Featuring work by Baltimore artists Schaun Champion, Charles Mason III, kolpeace, and Rotterdam artists Naomi King, Djon Louis Seedorf, Tarona.
+Baltimore-Rotterdam Sister City Committee has collaborated with Creative Alliance and TENT Rotterdam to plan and fundraise for this impactful traveling exhibition and the artists’ cultural exchange.
 This project is curated and led by Joy Davis, a Baltimore-based curator.

 More information